Idiopathic pulmonary arterial hypertension

 The plexiform lesion which characterises this entity is a tuft of endothelium-lined channels and are associated with over-expression of angiogenesis-related molecules 4.

 Radiographic features are those of pulmonary arterial hypertension, with no other cause identified.
+Bronchial arteries usually remain unchanged in calibre which could help to differentiate this entity from secondary causes of pulmonary hypertension.

 Treatment and prognosis